Skip To Content

 Zero Hours Contracts

 An additional dimension to insecure employment is given through employees on a “zero hours” contract.
 These contracts can be permanent or temporary contracts.
-The overall proportion of London residents in employment but without a minimum number of guaranteed hours remains low in overall terms, at around three percent.
+The overall proportion of London residents in employment but without a minimum number of guaranteed hours remains low in overall terms, at around four percent.
 Although prior to 2013 this was only recorded for less than one percent, some of the difference may be due to awareness of the terms used.
-It was marginally below the level for the UK as a whole, up until 2020, though that seems to have changed in 2022.
-Data for young Londoners up to 2020 suggested a much higher, and increasing likelihood for young workers in London to be employed on this type of contract.
+It was marginally below the level for the UK as a whole, up until 2020, though that seems to have changed in 2022 and at the beginning of 2024.
+Data for young Londoners up to 2023 suggested a much higher, and increasing likelihood for young workers in London to be employed on this type of contract.